 Teacher: Mrs Leach

-Teaching Partner: Mrs Sharpe
+Teaching Partner: Mrs Smith & Mrs Archer

-To find out a bit more about life in year 3, please refer to the 'Meet the teacher' powerpoint below:
+To find out a bit more about life in Year 3, please refer to the 'Meet the teacher' powerpoint below:

-Have a lovely weekend everyone,
+Have a great weekend everyone,

-Love Mrs Leach
+Love Mrs Leach x